 Are Cyclists or Drivers Lawful in Regards to Bike Safety Rules?

 I hear this all time.
 Drivers think cyclists are being unsafe (even where they are actually following local laws) because cyclists are driving a slower vehicle on the same road they are driving their cars.
 Cyclists hate that drivers don’t give them the right of way, don’t give them enough space when passing, etc. In short, both sides are wrong and this is easily attributed to lack of knowledge of traffic laws.
 In all fairness, my experience with cyclists is that they are generally well informed (Bikers-aka casual riders, are often ignorant of traffic laws regulating how one rides a bike on a public road).
 Drivers, of course, may not be as familiar.

-A Quick Reference Guide for Basic Traffic Safety
+A Quick Reference Guide for Basic Bicycle Safety

 As we’ve stated, the rules are different everywhere.
 That said, we can point to some really basic safety tips that will allow both drivers and cyclists to stay safe on the road.